 Dr. Peter Stone is the David Bruton, Jr. Centennial Professor and

-Associate Chair of Computer Science, as well as Chair of the Robotics
+Associate Chair of Computer Science, as well as Director of Texas Robotics,

 Ph.D. in 1998 and his M.S. in 1995 from Carnegie Mellon University,

 both in Computer Science.
 He received his B.S. in Mathematics from

 the University of Chicago in 1993.
 From 1999 to 2002 he was a Senior

 Technical Staff Member in the Artificial Intelligence Principles